About Scuba Dive Tables

 Decompression Stop Diving is considered technical diving and is outside the realm of what is discussed here.

-(Safety stops are not the same as mandatory decompression stop diving, which is outside the realm of recreational diving and is not discussed here).
+(Safety stops are not the same as mandatory decompression stop diving, which is outside recreational diving and not discussed here).

 What if a diver exceeds the table limits?

-When using dive tables to calculate your nitrogen intake and you exceed the table limits, then there is no reliable way of estimating how much nitrogen is residual in your body.
+If you use dive tables to calculate your nitrogen intake and exceed the table limits, there is no reliable way of estimating how much nitrogen is residual in your body.

-In this instance, you should not dive for a minimum of 24 hours and should seek advice from a dive professional.
+In this instance, you should not dive for at least 24 hours and should seek advice from a dive professional.

 Scuba Divers should never exceed their depth and time limits.